mi-ayala/mi-ayala/README.md

 ### Welcome!
-Embracing the philosophy that 'Code is the new math'.
+Embracing the idea that code is the new math.

 <!--